 How to use your TerrAvion imagery to manage a soybean cyst nematode presence

 Above-ground symptoms of SCN in soybeans appear as stunted, yellowed areas of low vigor.
 These infested areas will vary in size, often showing a sharp dividing line at the edges between stunted and healthy plants.
-Symptoms of SCN damage are often mistaken for stress from compaction, iron deficiency chlorosis, other nutrient deficiencies, as well as drought stress, herbicide injury, or other plant diseases.
-You can differentiate the symptoms depending on the time of season.
-Symptoms from the previously mentioned issues tend to occur earlier in the season, typically by June, whereas above ground symptoms due to SCN will more likely occur later, in July and August.
+Symptoms of Soybean cyst nematodes damage are often mistaken for stress from compaction, iron deficiency chlorosis, other nutrient deficiencies, as well as drought stress, herbicide injury, or other plant diseases.
+You can differentiate the symptoms depending on the time of the season.
+Symptoms from the previously mentioned issues tend to occur earlier in the season, typically by June, whereas above-ground symptoms due to SCN will more likely occur later, in July and August.

 This is an image of a soybean field taken on June 1st.
 You can see the growth looks mostly uniform in the natural color image, and when we look at the NDVI image, you can see that the field is indeed growing evenly.

 If this field were infested with SCN, the parasite would be feeding on the crop below ground, undetectable in the imagery at this time.